 If you’re not prepared to shell out money for new trees, a $10 membership with the Arbor Day Foundation grants you 10 free trees to plant in your yard.
 Now that’s a donation that’s good for you and the environment.

 Many Americans have outdated electronics gathering dust in their closets.
 Or worse, they opt to clear them out by tossing them in the trash.

-Not only is this type of waste toxic, it also adds to the 2 to 3 million tons that the U.S. Environmental Protection Agency estimates ends up in landfills every year.
+Not only is this type of waste toxic, but it also adds to the 2 to 3 million tons that the U.S. Environmental Protection Agency estimates end up in landfills every year.

 Help the environment and rake in some extra cash by selling your old electronics to websites that actually want them.
 Gazelle will take your cellphones, tablets, and computers and will send you an Amazon gift card or PayPal deposit in return.
 All you have to do is find your item on their website, answer a few questions, and ship the item to them.
 BuyBackWorld works much the same way.

 Doing your part to help the environment doesn’t have to come at the expense of your budget — with a few simple eco-minded changes, you could be giving your budget the extra padding it needs.